Somoy73/AnigameTextBot/README.md

 # AnigameTextBot
-#Disclaimer: The Project has been licensed under 'Creative Commons Zero v1.0 Universal'
+<b>#Disclaimer: The Project has been licensed under 'Creative Commons Zero v1.0 Universal'</b><br/>
-#Author_Desclaimer: The bot has been created for fun and educational purpose.
-The author will not be held liable for any damage that may occur.
+<b>#Author_Desclaimer: The bot has been created for fun and educational purpose.
+The author will not be held liable for any damage that may occur.</b>

 The bot mainly consists of two parts.
 1. The AnigameClaimer.js features Discord Verify detection and warning features as well as Sending Claim information to the texter bot.